dualfade/stuffz/README.md

+# Random code / Stuff and other useful things I've stumbled into  --
-# In Search of BigFoot --
+# Low Rent Laser Disc approved --